LLoCO: Learning Long Contexts Offline: Method

 \subsection{Pipeline for Offline Context Learning}

-The pipeline of \sys consists of three primary stages: the preprocessing stage, the finetuning stage, and the serving stage.
-In this section, we introduce the pipeline and how to combine it with an existing RAG system to enable retrieval-augmented document QA with compressed context.
+The pipeline of \sys consists of two primary stages: the preprocessing stage and the finetuning stage.
+We also outline a serving stage for real-world deployment in the system design.

-\myparagraph{Preprocessing} The preprocessing step in a traditional RAG system involves building a vector database to index a collection of documents.
-This process typically includes three main steps: 1) chunking the documents into passages if they exceed a certain length, 2) generating sentence embeddings of the passages using a text embedding model, and 3) indexing the passages using these embeddings.
-The result of the preprocessing step is a key-value map that associates each passage with its corresponding embedding.

-In \sys, we introduce an additional preprocessing step that leverages our context encoder to process the original documents.
-Since we use AutoCompressor as our context encoder, we follow its practice of dividing the documents into chunks of 1536 tokens and passing them through the context encoder.
+\myparagraph{Preprocessing} First, we employ a preprocessing stage that leverages our context encoder to process the original documents.
+Since AutoCompressor is used as our context encoder, we follow its practice of dividing the documents into chunks of 1536 tokens and passing them through the context encoder.
 The context encoder outputs 50 summary embeddings for each chunk recursively, with each embedding having a dimension of 4096.

-These summary token embeddings are stored alongside the original passages in the vector database, indexed by the sentence embedding of each passage.
+Our preprocessing stage is designed to be extensible, allowing seamless integration into a retrieval-augmented generation (RAG) system for document QA.
+In a typical RAG system, preprocessing involves building a vector database to index a collection of documents, where documents are chunked into passages, and each passage is associated with a key— a sentence embedding generated by a text embedding model.The design of \sys allows summary token embeddings to be stored alongside the original passages in the vector database, indexed by the same passage key.

-\myparagraph{Finetuning} During the finetuning stage, we first segment the documents into groups based on their type (e.g., academic papers, news) or the tasks that users want to perform on them (e.g., QA, summarization).
+\myparagraph{Finetuning} During the finetuning stage, we first segment the documents into groups based on their type (e.g., academic papers, news) or the tasks that users want to perform (e.g., QA, summarization).
 For each group of documents, we perform parameter-efficient finetuning using a LoRA adaptor.
 The finetuning data can be in-domain instruction pairs provided by the model provider.
 If such a dataset does not exist, it could also be generated using self-instruct~\citep{selfinstruct} techniques or distilled from a more powerful model like GPT-4.
 At the end of the finetuning process, we obtain a finetuned LoRA adaptor for each group of documents.
-In the vector database, we store an identifier for the corresponding LoRA module alongside each passage entry.
-Additionally, we create a separate LoRA database to store all the LoRA adaptors.
+In the vector database system design, each passage entry will include an identifier for the corresponding LoRA module.
+Additionally, a separate database will be established to store all adaptors.

-\myparagraph{Serving} In a traditional RAG system, when a user asks a question, the system employs a retriever to fetch the top k relevant documents/passages from the vector database and concatenates them to the prompt to serve as the relevant context.